 Order online, wait for our email confirmation that your order is ready for collection

-Most orders will be ready to collect by 2pm the day after you order but please wait for our confirmation email before coming to collect.
+Most orders will be ready to collect the day after you order but please wait for our confirmation email before coming to collect.

 What do you need to bring to collect your order?